toriqul007/git-repo-exercise/README.md

 * As a user I want to be able to navigate between pages using a main menu displayed at the top of each page.

 Direct change in dev, because I can /Ironboy

+### Features / user stories
+* toriqul- as a user add a picture on the site so the site will be looking nice
+* jahed- as a user add a button on I can click on it
+* shehab- as a user add a sub-head line